Ukraine's leader to talk with Biden on security, Russian gas

 1 of9 FILE - In this Thursday, Feb.
 11, 2021 file photo, Ukrainian President Volodymyr Zelenskyy talks with servicemen as he visits the war-hit Donetsk region, eastern Ukraine.
 Ukraine's leader is traveling to the United States in hopes of bolstering security ties with Washington and persuading the Biden administration to ramp up sanctions against a new Russian gas pipeline that bypasses his country.
 (Ukrainian Presidential Press Office via AP, File) AP Show More Show Less

-7 of9 Yuriy Vitrenko, the head of Ukraine's state-controlled Naftogaz company talks during an interview with The Associated Press in Kyiv, Ukraine, Friday, Aug.
+5 of9 Yuriy Vitrenko, the head of Ukraine's state-controlled Naftogaz company talks during an interview with The Associated Press in Kyiv, Ukraine, Friday, Aug.
 27, 2021.
 Yuriy Vitrenko told The Associated Press that Ukraine would urge the U.S. to slap Nord Stream 2 with tougher sanctions.
+Efrem Lukatsky/AP Show More Show Less 6 of9

+7 of9 Ukraine's Foreign Minister Dmytro Kuleba talks during an interview with The Associated Press in Kyiv, Ukraine, Friday, Aug.
+27, 2021.
+Kuleba voiced hope that the talks between Biden and Zelenskyy will help "bring the strategic partnership between Ukraine and the United States to the next level."
 Efrem Lukatsky/AP Show More Show Less

 8 of9 Ukraine's Foreign Minister Dmytro Kuleba talks during an interview with The Associated Press in Kyiv, Ukraine, Friday, Aug.
 27, 2021.
 Kuleba voiced hope that the talks between Biden and Zelenskyy will help "bring the strategic partnership between Ukraine and the United States to the next level."
 Efrem Lukatsky/AP Show More Show Less